beachfront/beachfront-io-android-sdk/README.md

 	interstitial.showInterstitial(ad);
 ```

-Following are life cycle methods of an Interstitial ad:
+Following are callbacks methods of an Interstitial ad:

 ```
 	/**
 	 * On Interstitial Failed